 - Download and complete a COVID-19 CVD Registry Proposal Form

 - Submit the proposal to the American Heart Association at [email protected]

 - Proposals will be reviewed on a rolling basis by the American Heart Association COVID-19 Research and Publications (R&P) Committee and will be evaluated on priority, novel contribution to the scientific literature, feasibility with the data collected, and merit.

 - Each approved project will be assigned a liaison from the R&P Committee to support the project from proposal to publication.

 In alignment with AHA’s efforts to accelerate research impact and streamline research collaboration, this data will be made available on the AHA Precision Medicine Platform (PMP).
 This cloud-computing platform, hosted by the AHA Institute for Precision Cardiovascular Medicine, offers secure workspaces equipped with state-of-the-art analytical tools.

 - Proposed analyses should be completed within four weeks of access to data on the Precision Medicine Platform.

 - Researchers who have a web-based SAS license or are familiar with other programming languages can conduct their approved analyses in a secured workspace on the Precision Medicine Platform.

-- The study's lead author will secure approval from all co-authors prior to submitting for final approval by the Steering Committee and American Heart Association Science.
+- The study's lead author will secure approval from all co-authors prior to submitting the manuscript for final approval by the Steering Committee and American Heart Association Science.

-- Manuscripts should be drafted and submitted for American Heart Association Committee approval within six weeks of access to data on Precision Medicine Platform.
+- Manuscripts should be drafted and submitted for Steering Committee approval within eight weeks of access to data on Precision Medicine Platform.